OpenBAS-Platform/docker/README.md

 ### OpenEx - Platform

-OpenEx platform is based on Symfony 5 (PHP) and the main Docker container is running an Apache 2 server.
-This server runs with a memory limit of **512MB by default**.
+The OpenEx platform is based on Spring Boot (JAVA) and the main Docker container is running a JAVA process.

-You can find more information in the [official Apache 2 documentation](https://hub.docker.com/_/httpd)

-### OpenEx - Player

-OpenEx player is a JAVA process.
 In order to setup the JAVA memory allocation, you can use the environment variable `ES_JAVA_OPTS`.

 The minimal recommended option today is -Xms1G -Xmx1G.